Judicial functions of the House of Lords: Jurisdiction

+While the United Kingdom was subject to all European law, there was a further appeal from the House of Lords to the European courts (the European Court of Justice or the European Court of Human Rights), but then only in matters concerning either European Community law or the European Convention on Human Rights.

 In civil cases, the House of Lords could hear appeals from the Court of Appeal of England and Wales, the Court of Appeal in Northern Ireland and the Scottish Court of Session.
 Alternatively, cases raising important legal points could leapfrog from the High Court of England and Wales or High Court in Northern Ireland.
 In England, Wales or Northern Ireland; leave (or permission) to appeal could be granted either by the court whose decision is appealed or the House of Lords itself.
 Leave to appeal is not a feature of the Scottish legal system and appeals proceeded when two Advocates certified the appeal as suitable.

 In criminal cases, the House of Lords could hear appeals from the Court of Appeal of England and Wales, the High Court of England and Wales, the Court of Appeal in Northern Ireland, and the Courts-Martial Appeal Court, but did not hear appeals from the High Court of Justiciary in Scotland.
 In addition to obtaining leave to appeal, an appellant also had to obtain a certificate from the lower court stating that a point of general public importance was involved.
 The effect of this was that, in criminal matters, the House of Lords could not control its own docket.